chrometoasters/ct-grunt-styleguide/README.md

 ### 'Pixel Perfect' style design overlays

-You may optionally add the following line of code above your HTML snippet.
+You may optionally specify an `sg-overlay` before your snippet HTML.
 This will position the design above your component, with controls to change the opacity and toggle the overlay layer off.

     /*
     Module: Modulename